Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 ### Creating a third state file for copying the last keys

 First I went to the `wg0.conf` on the peer, since the private key was on the last line in the configuration.
-I moved the key to the correct line in the configuration.
+I moved the key to the correct line.

 ![image](https://github.com/user-attachments/assets/9ec69f60-4a8a-469c-a55f-9a39813d0778)
 <br></br>